Julienbeaulieu/julienbeaulieu.github.io/_posts/2020-03-16-building-a-robust-configuration-system-for-deep-learning-models.md

 That’s it!
 Now we can easily create multiple experiments, run them, and have everything from that experiement saved for later analysis.

-## Customize our Model's Architecture Based on our Configuration
+## Customize our Model's Architecture Based on a Configuration File

 The following section requires some familiarity with first-class functions, function decorators and closures.
 To repeat the context, our goal is to be able to pass in certain hyperparameters, settings and modules to a configuration file and have the code assemble the model correctly given these configs when we run our training routine.